Related Links

 Caves do not have direct contact with sunlight.
 This affects the kind of food found within caves and thus, the kinds of animals you find inside.
 The variety of animals found in caves can be surprising.
 Everyone is familiar with bats, but there are also snakes that live in the caves and feed on unsuspecting bats.
 On the floor in some caves, cockroaches feed on the bat feces, called guano.
 Troglobites are animals that have evolved to live in darkness.
 These animals have lost the pigment in their skins and in some cases have also lost their eyes.
 Then there are bacteria called extremeophiles that can survive in the harsh conditions of certain caves.

 In this science fair project, you will investigate your nearest cave system and count the number of speleothems you see in different rooms.
 Do the numbers and colors change as you move into the cave?
 What about sizes?
-This science fair project is based on a DragonflyTV episode, "Caves by Marie and Michelle."
-Click on the link to the right to see what they discovered in their local cave system.
 Be prepared to be amazed by the speleothems you see!

 Figure 2.
 This shows the Giant Crystal Cave in the Naica Caves in Mexico.
 Note the man standing in the middle!
 These giant crystals are made of gypsum.
 (Javier Trueba/Madrid Scientific Films.)